- Tuesday 3:00-4:00 pm & by appt. via virtual

 Michelle Sidler received her PhD in English from Purdue University with a specialization in rhetoric and composition.
-She currently serves as Director of the Program for Writing Studies and teaches graduate and undergraduate courses in composition, technology, science, and literacy.
-Her primary areas of research interest are science and technology, computer-mediated composition instruction, and writing program administration.
-Her current research explores the cultural and rhetorical implications of technology on the writing and researching practices of scientists.
+She teaches graduate and undergraduate courses in professional writing and composition.
+Her primary areas of research interest are editing, science writing, and public writing.
+Dr. Sidler is currently collaborating with Auburn University’s Rural Studio program on a generous PAIR grant funded by Auburn University.
+The team is creating documentation, web materials, and other information products in support of the 20K Project, which aims to research, design, and build affordable housing in rural communities.
 She co-edited an anthology of major works in computerized writing instruction, Computers in the Composition Classroom: A Critical Sourcebook, which won the 2008 Computers and Composition Distinguished Book Award.
-She has also published articles in Technical Communication Quarterly, Rhetoric Review, Computers and Composition, and Pedagogy: Critical Approaches to Teaching Literature, Language, Composition, and Culture.
+She has also published articles in Technical Communication Quarterly, Rhetoric Review, and Computers and Composition, as well as in several edited collections.

 - "Genetics Interfaces: Representing Science and Enacting Public Discourse in Online Spaces."
 Technical Communication Quarterly18 (2009): 28-48.
 Co-authored with Natasha Jones.

 - “Bio-Pedagogy: Genetic Literacy and Feminist Learning.”
 Feminist Teacher 19 (2009): 216-226.

 - “The Rhetoric of Cells: Understanding Molecular Biology in the Twenty-First Century.”
 Rhetoric Review 25 (2006): 58-75.

 - Co-editor.
 Computers in the Composition Classroom: A Critical Sourcebook.
 Bedford/St. Martins, 2008. (with Richard Morris and Elizabeth Overman Smith).